 To the middle of nowhere we go

-After hours of resistance, the pilot steers his craft down the final stretch of unpaved road into town.
+Min Kush isn’t exactly one of the main tourist attractions in Kyrgyzstan.
+So after hours of resistance, the pilot steers his craft down the final stretch of unpaved road into town.

 And what a grand road it is: flanked by lush green trees, golden rays of sunlight trickle through their leaves and illuminate its rocky path.
 Perfectly pointed mountains rise up in the distance, some covered with pines and grassy meadows, while others are barren, red rock spires.